benmvp/slides/md/2016-es6-developer-week.md

 NOTES:
 _[8 minutes]_

+- Scrapped ES4, and released ES5 in `December 2009`
+  - ECMAScript 4 became the lost version
 - Essentially what was ECMAScript 3.1 became ECMAScript 5
-- ES5 is basically the JavaScript that most developers these days are familiar with
+- ES5 is the version of JavaScript that most developers are familiar with
   - It's in all of our modern browsers
-- ECMAScript 4 became the lost version
+  - Features: strict mode, JSON, `.map()/.forEach()`, `O.keys()`, property accessors
-- The rest of ES4 features would be a follow up major release codenamed "Harmony" (due to the circumstances)
+- Rest of ES4 features: "Harmony"

 /////